AndreyErokhin/transfer-service/README.md

    `transfer-service/src/test/java/nl/revolut/TransferServiceApplicationTest.java`
 There is no need to test the app extensively, since the logic is very simple.
 I added this test as an example how I would do the testing.
 But In general API is covered by the tests.

-The Account API I added for convinience.
+The Account API I added for convenience.
 I didn't spend much time on checking the concurrency issues and other potential drawbacks.

 There are some features that are missing, like: explanation why transfer is failed, syncronous transfer execution, adittional verification of the input data, API documentation.
 But this can be easily added if there is such a need.

 ## How to build the project.
-1. Clone or download the progect.
+1. Clone or download the project.
 2. Execute gradle task `distZip` using gradle wrapper.
   Linux:
   ```